Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Space_Cleanup.md

 Once the task is created, then the task must be run.
 Click on the task name from the task list, then click on run.
 It should take anywhere from
 30 seconds to 5 minutes depending on how much is marked for deletion.
 Check in the blob store section under repositories to make sure the total size decreases.
 If the task takes zero seconds to run, then either no data is marked for deletion or the task needs to be run again.
-After the blob store has zero total size it can be deleted.
+After the blob store has zero total size the blob store can be deleted.

 **NOTE:** If the task fails to run and never cleans any data, and the `nexus-data` PVC is completely full the PVC will need to be grown to run the task.